Timeframe

 The Response

-Our Research Software program began with an activity to define a community-validated national agenda for research software.
+Our research software program began with an activity to define a community-validated national agenda for research software.
 Informed by priorities raised during community validation, we’re now applying that framework to subsequent activities designed to shape research software.

 This project will encourage and help authors of new software (especially prototype tools) to:

-- anticipate broadest appropriate use
+• anticipate the broadest appropriate use

-- employ best practices for quality software
+• employ best practices for quality software

-- extend upon existing software rather than recreating it (where possible).
+• extend upon existing software rather than recreating it (where possible).

 With our partners, we’re undertaking a range of activities to build areas of infrastructure, guidance, community and advocacy.